Dual Enrollment

 How to Take College Classes While in High School

-ECC's Dual Enrollment program is a great option for high school and home-schooled students.
+ECC's Dual Enrollment program is an excellent option for high school and home-schooled students.
 It allows them to take one or two college classes alongside their regular school schedules.
-In dual enrollment, you'll attend high school or home-school classes during the day and take ECC college classes later.
+In dual enrollment, you'll attend high school or homeschool classes during the day and take ECC college classes later.
 You'll get college credit for your ECC courses; high school credit is not guaranteed.

 Course Options

-You complete college courses on your own, allowing class selection flexibility.
+You complete college courses independently, allowing for flexible class selection.
 Choose any college class you are ready for, with approval from your high school counselor and ECC Admissions Office.

 College Life

 As a dual enrollment student at ECC, you can immerse yourself in campus life.
-Join a club, write for the newspaper, or audition for a play —it's a great way to get the whole college experience.
+Join a club, write for the newspaper, or audition for a play—it's a great way to experience the whole college life.

 Who Qualifies

 Dual enrollment courses are available to high school and home-schooled students.
 These students must demonstrate college readiness through ACT, SAT, or ECC placement test scores.
-Sixteen- and 17-year-old students separated from their high school are eligible to attend ECC full—or part-time.
+Sixteen- and 17-year-old students who have been separated from their high school are eligible to attend ECC full—time or part-time.
 This eligibility is based on meeting the ability-to-benefit criteria outlined by ICCB regulations.

 How to Apply for Dual Enrollment at ECC